How I cooked my way through a terrible, very bad year

 Land of Plenty: A Treasury of Authentic Sichuan Cooking

 I love Sichuan cuisine, with its emphasis on fresh vegetables, chili-pepper heat, and the tongue-tingling peppercorns that bear the region’s name (which are actually the seeds of a shrub in the citrus family).
 But for a long time, I only ever consumed it in restaurants.
 Land of Plenty (first published in 2003), by Fuchsia Dunlop, sat idle on my bookshelf for about a decade, as I failed to stock up on the pantry items required to cook these complex dishes.
 Early in the pandemic, I interviewed the chef/recipe developer J. Kenji López-Alt—author of The Food Lab cookbook—and he mentioned a classic Sichuanese dish called mapo tofu as a favorite quick family meal.
 That set off a powerful memory of enjoying mapo tofu in Manhattan’s Chinatown many years before, and an equally powerful craving for it.
 Mapo tofu emerged as a new weekly dish in our household.
 And it inspired me to open Dunlop’s masterpiece and dig in, conjuring up dishes that tasted nothing like anything that had previously emerged from my kitchen: loaded with umami and the deep, sour flavor of Shaoxing, the region’s famed rice wine.
-I don’t regret putting off my dive into Sichuan cooking for so long: in a sense, I was saving it for the perfect time to enrich my life.
+I don’t regret putting off my dive into Sichuan cooking for so long: in a sense, I had been saving it for the perfect time to enrich my life.

 Mala Market